ishanyash/rotj_corpus/README.md

 ### Step 3: Set Up GitHub Repository

-1. Fork this repository or create a new one with these files
+1. Create a new repository with these files
 2. Add the following secrets in your repository settings:
    - `GOOGLE_CREDENTIALS`: The entire contents of your service account JSON key file
    - `DOCUMENT_ID`: The ID of your Google Doc

 To add secrets:
 - Go to your repository on GitHub
-- Click "Settings" > "Secrets" > "Actions"
+- Click "Settings" > "Secrets and variables" > "Actions"
 - Click "New repository secret"
 - Add each secret with its name and value

 ### Step 4: Configure and Deploy

-1. Update any settings in `enhanced_newsletter_agent.py` if desired
+1. Update any settings in `updated_newsletter_agent.py` if desired
 2. The GitHub Actions workflow will run automatically at the scheduled time (7 AM UTC by default)
 3. You can also trigger it manually via the Actions tab